sutiankang/OAST/README.md

 ```

 ### Prepare pretrained backbone
-The pre-trained backbone can be downloaded from [MobileViT xxs backbone](https://anonymfile.com/oebzD/mobilevit-xxspth.tar) and [MobileViT s backbone](https://anonymfile.com/Epe4D/mobilevit-spth.tar) and put it into the ```pretrained``` folder.
+The pre-trained backbone can be downloaded from [MobileViT-xxs backbone](https://anonymfile.com/oebzD/mobilevit-xxspth.tar) and [MobileViT-s backbone](https://anonymfile.com/Epe4D/mobilevit-spth.tar) and put it into the ```pretrained``` folder.

 ### Train
 - First, train the model using the YouTubeVOS-2018, DAVIS-2016 datasets as labeled data and Youtube-objects as unlabeled data.